EFForg/starttls-frontend/content/faq/insecure.md

 This happens because email servers can't tell if someone they're talking to (1) legitimately does not support TLS, or (2) there's an active attacker on the network trying to read the email traffic.
 The goal of the STARTTLS Policy List is to provide a list of mailservers that support TLS, so you can distinguish between these two worlds, and decide to behave accordingly.

-Use [our tool](/) to check if your email server is on the STARTTLS Policy List, our index of high-security email domains, so people can email you securely.
+[Check](/) if your email server is on the [STARTTLS Policy List](/policy-list), our index of high-security email domains, so people can email you securely.